 During TURP, the surgeon inserts a resectoscope (a visual and surgical instrument) into the urethra.
 The resectoscope allows your surgeon to see and scrape away excess prostate tissue that is blocking urine flow.
 After the procedure, your urine flow from the bladder will return to normal.

-Bipolar TURP vs greenlight laser surgery
+Bipolar TURP vs laser prostatectomy

 Why do you need a TURP?